codito/xmf/README.md

 ## Configuration

 The configuration file uses YAML format and supports multiple portfolios.
-Here's an example:
+You can find a complete example configuration in [`docs/example_config.yaml`](docs/example_config.yaml).

+After running `xmf setup`, you'll get a configuration file with detailed comments explaining each section.
+Here's a minimal example:

 ```yaml
 portfolios: